acamachob/Coffee_Blog/README.md

 # Coffee_Blog

-Este es un proyecto básico para un blog de curso, basado en el tutorial de Desarrollo Web de Juan de la Torre
+This is a basic project for a course blog, based on Juan de la Torre's Web Development tutorial.